Georgia HVAC License: How to Become an HVAC Contractor in Georgia

 Completing a certificate program may be credited for up to one year of experience.

 The board requires all applicants to complete an approved course in heat loss and gain and duct design and provide a copy of your transcript that shows that you have completed the course.
-You can find the explanation of this requirement and a list of course options here.
 Make sure whatever course you take to satisfy this requirement is board-approved.

 APPLY FOR LICENSE: Once you’ve fulfilled the work experience requirements, you may apply for your license with the board.
-The application is made up of several different forms on the Professional Licensing Board website.
-You can find the list of them here.
+The application process is explained in detail on the website.

-There is a Document Submission Cover Sheet that you will need to fill out for any of the possible types of application.
-All applicants must also fill out an Affidavit Regarding Citizenship, a Background Consent Form regarding criminal history, and an Application for Examination.
 If you plan to start your own business, you will also need to complete an Application for Business Registration.
-If you are moving from out of state where you are already a licensed HVAC contractor, you will need to submit a Reciprocity Application, and there’s a separate Application for Recently Discharged Veterans too.
+If you are moving from out of state where you are already a licensed HVAC contractor, you will need to submit a Reciprocity Application.

 As part of the application for examination, you will need to provide three completed and notarized reference forms from professionally licensed people who are either an Architect, Professional Engineer, Inspector, or licensed conditioned air contractor with firsthand knowledge of your conditioned air experience.